ricardojoserf/ricardojoserf.github.io/_posts/2026-1-27-adduser_alternatives.md

 ## 7. SAMR API

 The SAMR protocol is the RPC-based interface that Windows uses internally to manage the local accounts database.

-By calling SAMR functions directly, you can create a user at the lowest level.

-It leaves less traces and is generally considered the quietest approach of all, though it is more complex to implement.
+By calling SAMR functions directly, you can create a user at the lowest level, so it is generally considered the quietest approach of all (though it is more complex to implement).

 [AddUser-SAMR](https://github.com/ricardojoserf/AddUser-SAMR) is a group of scripts that demonstrates this technique.
 It requires Administrator privileges and if the user exists, it gets added to the group but the password is not updated.

 There are 4 implementations in this repo (C#, Python, Rust and Crystal), but there are public versions in other languages such as [C++](https://github.com/M0nster3/RpcsDemo/tree/main/MS-SAMR/AddUser) or [BOF file](https://github.com/AgeloVito/adduserbysamr-bof).